 - mesothelioma, a rare form of cancer that is found in the thin lining of the lung, chest and the abdomen and heart

 - asbestosis, a serious progressive, long-term, non-cancer disease of the lungs

 Because it is a thin, fibrous substance, asbestos is easily inhaled and ingested.
 Inhalation is most common, and when this occurs the fibers become lodged in the lung tissue or lining of the lungs.
 The body has difficulty expelling these fibers once they are in place.
 They irritate the surrounding tissue and may cause inflammation and scarring.
-Over time, this paves the way for cancerous cells to develop.
+Over time, this paves the way for cancerous cells to develop, and causes mesothelioma.
 A similar process occurs when asbestos fibers are ingested; they may become lodged in the lining of the abdomen and abdominal organs.
 Asbestos fibers may even make their way into the bloodstream and become lodged in the lining of the heart.